dddjjjbbb/Grunz/README.md

 `python main.py --pre "grunz/data"`

-**IMPORTANT**: Please note, if running on a windows machine, the path delimiter will differ. i.e use backslashes in place of the forward slashes used in the documentation.
+**IMPORTANT**: Please note, if running on a Windows machine, the path delimiter will differ. i.e. use backslashes in place of the forward slashes used in the documentation.

 - The directory in this case is the path to the root directory containing the AVIs.